WGLab/PhenoGPT2/README.md

 Dr. Kai Wang - Professor of Pathology and Laboratory Medicine at the University of Pennsylvania and Children's Hospital of Philadelphia

 ## Citations
 The publication is preparing!
 We appreciate your reading!
+In the meantime, you can cite our Github if used.

 > @misc{nguyen2025phenogpt2,
   author       = {Quan Minh Nguyen and Kai Wang},